 If you are in the tradition of removing painter's tape while the paint job is still wet, consider the problems that this creates:

 - Removal when wet creates a mess.
 When pulling down painter's tape, you are dealing with multiple yards of paint-laden tape, which inevitably will touch your nice, clean walls or floors.
 Removing a mass of tape laden with wet paint without creating a mess is very difficult.

 - The instant you remove the tape, wet paint may seep into your formerly taped-off area.
 By keeping the tape in place until the paint has dried, seepage is effectively stopped until the paint can dry.

 Many products will be specified as "14-day" removal.
 The tape can be removed at any point during this time without leaving behind a sticky residue.
 If left in place longer than this, you run the risk of adhesive residues being left behind on the woodwork or walls.

-When removing the painter's tape, the proper procedure is to begin and one end and pull the strip of paint back on itself in a steady, slow motion at a 45-degree angle to the painted surface.
+When removing the painter's tape, the proper procedure is to begin at one end and pull the strip of paint back on itself in a steady, slow motion at a 45- to 90-degree angle to the painted surface.
 The sharp edge of the tape cuts through the dried paint overlap, leaving you with a crisp, sharp painted edge.

 In the rare case that the tape tears or fails to pull away, a sharp utility knife or X-Acto blade can be used to slice the paint and remove the tape.